oracle/graalpython/README.md

 It allows you to easily install different GraalPy releases.
 To get version 22.3.0, for example, just run `pyenv install graalpy-22.3.0`.

-To try GraalPy with a full GraalVM, including the support for Java embedding and interop with other languages, you can use the bundled releases from [www.graalvm.org](https://www.graalvm.org/downloads/).
+To try GraalPy with a full GraalVM, including the support for Java embedding and interoperability with other languages, you can use the bundled releases from [www.graalvm.org](https://www.graalvm.org/downloads/).

 Another option is to use [Conda-Forge](https://conda-forge.org/).
 To get an environment with the latest GraalPy, use `conda create -c conda-forge -n graalpy graalpy`.